-Development of antisense oligonucleotides to down-regulate alpha-synuclein as a potential treatment of Parkinson’s disease
+Development of antisense oligonucleotides as a potential treatment of Parkinson’s disease

 Every year thousands of people are diagnosed with Parkinson’s disease (PD) with no known cure.
 Alpha-synuclein is one of the most compelling targets for new therapies in PD, with converging lines of evidence implicating a causative role in the disease and its progression through a toxic gain-of-function mechanism.
 Down-regulation of alpha-synuclein by with antisense oligonucleotides (ASOs) offer a new therapeutic modality for treating PD.
 ASOs is an attractive therapeutic strategy since it is agnostic to the molecular species or mechanism by which alpha-synuclein mediates neurotoxicity, both of which are unclear.

-Skill acquisition: A broad range of skills will be acquired.
-Students will be trained on solid-phase PNA synthesis, HPLC purification, mass spectrometry characterization, and solution-phase conjugation of PNAs to cell-penetrating peptides.
+In this project, a broad range of skills will be acquired.
+Students will be trained on solid-phase PNA synthesis, HPLC purification, mass spectrometry characterisation, and solution-phase conjugation of PNAs to cell-penetrating peptides.
 In vitro characterisation of PNAs using neuroblastoma cell line, Protein extraction and western blotting.

 Research team